alcat2008/react-drag-list/README.md

 ## License

-react-draggable-list is released under the MIT license.
+react-drag-list is released under the MIT license.